Fibroid Treatments in Carson & Torrance, CA

 The uterus is removed through the abdomen via a surgical incision about six to eight inches long.
 The main surgical incision can be made either vertically, from the navel down to the pubic bone, or horizontally, along the top of the pubic hairline.
 After the incision has been made through the layers of skin, muscle, and other tissue, the gynecologist will inspect the organs and other structures in the abdomen and pelvis.
 The tissues connecting the uterus to blood vessels and other structures in the pelvis will be carefully cut away.
 The uterus will be removed, along with any other structures such as the ovaries, fallopian tubes, and cervix, as required by your situation.
 Abdominal hysterectomy usually requires a hospital stay of one to two days, but it could be longer.
 The recovery period is usually about six to eight weeks.

 Looking for more clarification on which option right for you?
-Contact Aronson Rosenthal OBGYN for an appointment online or by calling (310) 325-8864.
+Contact Aronson Rosenthal ObGyn and schedule your consultation today.